-Texas A&M University is committed to providing safe and non-discriminatory learning, living, and work environments for all members of the University community.
-The University provides equal opportunity to all employees, students, applicants for employment or admission, and the public regardless of race, color, sex to include pregnancy[1] and parental status, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, or gender identity.
-Texas A&M University will promptly, thoroughly, and fairly investigate and resolve all complaints of discrimination, harassment (including sexual harassment), complicity and related retaliation based on a protected class in accordance with System Regulation 08.01.01, University Rule 08.01.01.M1, Standard Administrative Procedure (SAP) 08.01.01.M1.01, and applicable federal and state laws.
-In accordance with Title IX and its implementing regulations, Texas A&M does not discriminate on the basis of sex in any educational program or activity, including admissions and employment.
+Texas A&M University at Galveston is committed to providing a safe and non-discriminatory learning, living, and working environment for all members of the University community.
+The University provides equal opportunity to all employees, students, applicants for employment or admission, and the public regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, or gender identity.
+Texas A&M University at Galveston will promptly, thoroughly, and fairly investigate and resolve all complaints of discrimination, harassment (including sexual harassment), complicity and related retaliation based on a protected class in accordance with System Regulation 08.01.01, University Rule 08.0.01.M1, Standard Administrative Procedure (SAP) 08.01.01.M1.01, and applicable federal and state laws.

+In accordance with Title IX and its implementing regulations, Texas A&M University Galveston does not discriminate on the basis of sex in any education program or activity, including admissions and employment.

 The University's response to allegations of discrimination, harassment, complicity, and related retaliation will be 1) prompt, thorough, and equitable; 2) intended to prevent the recurrence of any harassment; and 3) intended to remedy its discriminatory effects, as appropriate.
-A substantiated allegation of such conduct may result in disciplinary action, up to and including separation from the University.
+A substantiated allegation of such conduct will result in disciplinary action, up to and including separation from the University.
 Visitors, contractors, and third parties who commit discrimination, harassment, complicity, or related retaliation may have their relationships with the University terminated and/or their privileges of being on University premises withdrawn.

-The procedures for responding to allegations of discrimination, harassment, complicity, and related retaliation against students, faculty, staff, and third parties are detailed in the University's SAP.
-The sanctioning guidance for substantiated allegations against employees and students can also be found in the SAP.
+The procedures for responding to allegations of discrimination, harassment, complicity, and related retaliation against students, faculty, staff, and third parties are detailed in the SAP.
+The University's sanctioning guidance for substantiated allegations against employees and students can be found in the SAP.
 Additional sanctioning guidance related to substantiated sex-based allegations against students can be found here: Title IX Cumulative Sanctioning Matrix.
-Questions about the University's policies or procedures should be directed to Jennifer Smith, Associate Vice President & Title IX Coordinator at civilrights@tamu.edu.
+Questions about the University's policies or procedures should be directed to Jennifer Smith, Assistant Vice President & Title IX Coordinator at civilrights@tamu.edu.